revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-23. Do you see any advantage of using annotations in hibernate rather than mapping file?
+23.Do you see any advantage of using annotations in hibernate rather than mapping file?
 Brief about it.

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)